hiankun/poj_ibus_table/README.md

 * print_poj_list.py: Used to print out the unicode list in lomaji.py.

 ## TODO
-* To add Lô-má-jī ahead of the Han characters.
+* <s>To add Lô-má-jī ahead of the Han characters.</s>
 * <s>To tune the usage frequency of some Han characters.</s>
+* To add phrases into the table.
+* To adjust the Han characters.

 ## Ref.
 * [ibus上安裝大易輸入法](http://120.114.52.240/~T093000298/blog?node=000000103)